JanssenProject/jans/terraform-provider-jans/README.md

 Optionally, users can also set the following variables:

 * `insecure_client` - If set to `true`, the provider will not verify the TLS certificate of the Janssen server.
 This is useful for testing purposes and should not be used in production, unless absolutely unavoidable.

+## Tests

+Before you run the tests, the custom_attribute test requires that a custom column is present in the user table, to be added as the custom attribute.
+Add `tbutlonger` VARCHAR field by following the [guide](https://docs.jans.io/stable/admin/reference/database/mysql-ops/#add-custom-attribute) provided in the Janssen documentation.

+You can run the tests by running `make test`.

+The tests require some environment variables to run, which are automatically set when running them through the Makefile.
+When debugging the tests, without using the Makefile, make sure to have the environment variables present.
+They can be found in the Makefile.